Care Gateway / Your Referral

-If/when your referral reaches the booking stage, you will receive a letter from the Care Gateway team explaining the options available to you to book an appointment.
+When your referral reaches the booking stage, you will receive a letter from The Care Gateway explaining the options available to you to book an appointment.

 Patient Transport Services

-The Care Gateway team arrange patient transport for patients whose medical condition means they cannot get to their appointment any other way.
+The Care Gateway arranges patient transport for patients whose medical condition means they cannot get to their appointment any other way.

 The service provides a range of vehicle types and levels of care appropriate for the patient’s medical need to ensure patients travel as safely and as comfortably as possible to their appointment.

-The areas the Care Gateway team book for in Greater Manchester are:
+The areas The Care Gateway books for in Greater Manchester are:

 - Central, North and South Manchester

 Bookings are made for the first out-patient appointment only.
-Any follow-up appointments are booked by the provider, with the exception of Stockport NHS Foundation Trust, the Care Gateway team book all follow-ups for this provider.
+Any follow-up appointments are booked by the provider, with the exception of Stockport NHS Foundation Trust.
+The Care Gateway book all follow-ups for this provider.

-On behalf of South Manchester GPs, the team book blood test at the following clinics:
+On behalf of South Manchester GPs, The Care Gateway books blood tests at the following clinics: